-1) PICK THE RIGHT DAY
+1) PICK THE RIGHT DAY TO GO TO NOTTING HILL CARNIVAL

 If you are up for an early start, you can head out between 6am and 9am (yes, 6am!) and see the beginning of the festivities around Ladbroke Grove, where the jouvert procession takes place and you can throw colourful powder paint (think colours of the world festivals).
-Carnival continues until 8.30pm with colourful parades for children and music from The World Music Stage.
+The Carnival continues until 8.30pm with colourful parades for children and music from The World Music Stage.

 Monday is the main event, starting at 9am and running (officially) until 8.30pm, where you will see over 60 bands, countless colourful floats and processions of dancers make their way around W10.
 Expect to find yourself up on someone’s shoulders dancing to a Caribbean steel band.
 If you want to make the most of the whole weekend, there are plenty of warm-ups and after parties to keep you entertained.